booee/hewer/README.md

 hewer is a log file miner, a CLI app that can quickly parse and summarize large amounts of data from one or more log files.

-The current implementation assumes a log file consists only of JSON content (one JSON blob per line).
+The current implementation assumes a log file consists of JSON content (one JSON blob per line).
 From this, hewer will auto-discover JSON property keys that can be targeted for statistical analysis.
 For details on the CLI, see [Usage](#usage) below.